JustinDFuller/justindfuller.com/content/posts/go-things-i-love-first-class-concurrency.md

 ## Timeout

-We're going to write a simple Go program that fetches results from three [New York Times endpoints](https://developer.nytimes.com/) to create a simple news UI.
+One of the best ways to demonstrate the power of goroutines and channels is with a simple Go program that fetches results from three [New York Times endpoints](https://developer.nytimes.com/).
+One can imagine that the endpoint provides data for a news UI.
 Generally, the NYT API responds very quickly.
 However, it's vital that our page responds as quickly as possible.
-So, for this reason, we're going to serve whatever responses we can get within 80 milliseconds.
+So, for this reason, we're going to serve whichever responses come within 80 milliseconds.

 Here are the URLs that we'll be fetching from: